Stand up for the facts!

 While that figure is accurate, the tweet leaves out the context that seizures of fentanyl at the southwest border spiked when Trump was president.
 The DEA said such seizures have risen steadily since 2016.

 The notion of an "open border" under Biden is inaccurate.
-While there has been a record surge of migrants at the border since Biden took office, the majority of those encountered by border agents are expelled, including by the continued use of a public health order put into place by Trump.
+Although there has been a record surge of migrants at the border since Biden took office, the majority of those encountered by border agents are expelled, including by the continued use of a public health order put into place by Trump.

 We rate this claim Mostly False.